Matthew Conti - Transportation Director

 The district requires that both the parent and the baby sitter/child care provider complete a form.
 These request forms are available through the district registrar (315/218-2145) or transportation department (315/218-2107) and are available as links below.
 Any changes in transportation require a minimum

 notification of 72 hours.
-These forms must be on file with the Transportation Department by August 28, 2019 or changes will not occur until September 16, 2019.
+Forms must be on file with the Transportation Department in August.

 Bus Safety & Discipline